-How can you help prevent sea turtle disorientations due to beachfront lighting?
+You can help to prevent sea turtle disorientations on our beaches.

-- Understand and follow the requirements of your city or county lighting ordinances.
+Understand and follow the requirements of your city or county lighting ordinances.
 Many ordinances encourage residents to turn off beachfront lights during sea turtle nesting season.
 To read your coastal community’s ordinance, click here.
-See right for a map from FWC illustrating all of the current lighting ordinances in Florida.
+See right for a map illustrating all of the existing lighting ordinances in Florida.

-- Only light for safety and avoid decorative or uplights during the nesting & hatchling season.
+Only light for safety and avoid decorative or uplights during the nesting season.

 If you live in Bay, Okaloosa, Santa Rosa or Escambia counties and are interested in retrofitting your beachfront property, call the Sea Turtle Conservancy at 352-373-6441.